jandakazah1990/jandakazah1990/README.md

 Skilled in :
 - reducing database query times
 - building robust, high-traffic enterprise applications.
-- Adept at collaborating with cross-functional teams to deliver reliable solutions
+- adept at collaborating with cross-functional teams to deliver reliable solutions
-- Open to global remote or hybrid positions
+- open to global remote or hybrid positions